 A field trip exploring a variety of geologic features and rock slope stability issues in SW Virginia including the Pulaski Fault, injection breccias, ancient rock-block slides, and the Narrows Landslide.

 The field trip will explore rock slope stability issues and remediation of this natural rock arch in Rockbridge County, Virginia.
 This is the only known natural rock arch to also serve as a major highway (U.S. 11) bridge.

-This field trip will take the attendees along the "Brew Ridge Trail" of Nelson County, Virginia for a beer tasting excursion.
+This field trip will take the attendees along the "Brew Ridge Trail" of Nelson County, Virginia for a beer-tasting excursion.
 Along the way field trip leaders will discuss the complex geologic and landslide history of the area, including the destructive debris flows from Hurricane Camille in 1969.
 Beer tastings may be purchased individually at each brewery for an additional fee.
-This tour will require minimal walking on flat terrain (mostly with a beer).
+This field trip will require minimal walking on flat terrain (mostly with a beer).

-Field Trip Leaders: Jennifer Bauer (Appalachian Landslide Consultants), Rick Wooten (NC Geological Survey), Anne Witt (VA DGMR) and Jesse Hill (UNC-Chapel Hill)
+Leaders: Jennifer Bauer (Appalachian Landslide Consultants), Rick Wooten (NC Geological Survey), Anne Witt (VA DGMR) and Jesse Hill (UNC-Chapel Hill)

 This two-day field trip will explore a number of geologic sights and landslide features along the Blue Ridge Parkway in Virginia and North Carolina.
 Highlights include a discussion of rock slope stability issues associated with development along the Linville Falls fault in Boone, NC and debris flows associated with major storms in 1916 and 1940.
 Over the ankle hiking boots, long pants and bug spray are strongly recommended.